urschrei/pyzotero/README.md

 # Local Zotero API

 Passing `local=True` directs Pyzotero at a running Zotero installation instead of the web API.
-Reads need no authentication; writes need the user's consent, given through a dialog in Zotero, and a Zotero version that supports local writes:
+Reads do not require authentication; writes require consent via a dialog in Zotero, and a Zotero version that supports local writes:

 ``` python
 from pyzotero import Zotero